tna76874/hdhweg-ubuntu/README.md

 #### Custom commands

 With this configuration a few custom console commands are defined.
-These will be initialized within the .bashrc of every users.
+These will be initialized within the .bashrc of every user.
 Check the details [here](roles/base/templates/wegrc.j2) .

 #### Automatic pulls